Higher Education and records governance: what you need to know

 What do we need to do?

 This is such a serious and wide-ranging problem that many governments have developed Taskforces and Guidelines to combat foreign interference and other hacking in the sector.
-The Australian Guidelines recommend the following high-level steps:
+The Australian Guidelines recommend the following three high-level steps:

 3: Participate in communities of best practice, which share cyber intelligence and lessons across the sector and government.
 Not all sharing is bad — we need to share lessons and findings with ‘friendlies’ in government and in partner institutions.
 We are stronger together.
-Many regulators and universities have adopted Castlepoint as part of their control framework, and its ability to federate and make data governance reporting consistent across entities is very useful for this purpose.
-Check out some case studies from the sector to see how other Higher Ed institutions are using this cutting-edge software to reduce their risks.

 What next?